dauphaihau-arc/arc/README.md

 - **Order fulfillment workflows** - sellers can review orders, update shipment state, handle cancellations, and process refunds
 - **Buyer-seller messaging** - customers and sellers can chat with conversation history, unread counts, and realtime delivery

-&nbsp;

 For technical implementation details, see:

 - [Backend implemented patterns and capabilities](./apps/api/README.md#implemented-patterns-and-capabilities)
 - [Frontend implemented patterns and capabilities](./apps/web/README.md#implemented-patterns-and-capabilities)

-## Workspace Structure

-This repository is the parent workspace for the Arc project.
-The application code lives in separate Git submodules so each app keeps its own history and remote repository.

-- [apps/web](./apps/web) - Nuxt monorepo for the customer storefront, seller app, and shared frontend packages
-- [apps/api](./apps/api) - NestJS backend API, database migrations, seed data, workers, and local infrastructure

 ## Tech stack